allyssonallan/EvoGen_course/Files/snpcall.md

 Here we will use ANGSD to analyse our data.
 To see a full list of options type
 ```
-./angsd/angsd
+ngsTools/angsd/angsd
 ```
 and you should see something like
 ```
+-> angsd version: 0.615	 build(Apr  2 2015 09:56:30)
 	-> Please use the website "http://www.popgen.dk/angsd" as reference
 	-> Use -nThreads or -P for number of threads allocated to the program

 Overview of methods:
 	-GL		Estimate genotype likelihoods
 	-doCounts	Calculate various counts statistics
 	-doAsso		Perform association study
 	-doMaf		Estimate allele frequencies
 	-doError	Estimate the type specific error rates
 	-doAncError	Estimate the errorrate based on perfect fastas
-        -doHWE          Estimate inbreeding per site
+	-doHWE		Est inbreedning per site
 	-doGeno		Call genotypes
 	-doFasta	Generate a fasta for a BAM file
 	-doAbbababa	Perform an ABBA-BABA test
 	-sites		Analyse specific sites (can force major/minor)
 	-doSaf		Estimate the SFS and/or neutrality tests genotype calling
+	-doHetPlas	Estimate hetplasmy by calculating a pooled haploid frequency

 	Below are options that can be usefull
 	-bam		Options relating to bam reading
 	-doMajorMinor	Infer the major/minor using different approaches
 	-ref/-anc	Read reference or ancestral genome
 	many others

 For information of specific options type:
 	./angsd METHODNAME eg
 		./angsd -GL
 		./angsd -doMaf
 		./angsd -doAsso etc
+		./angsd sites for information about indexing -sites files
 Examples:
 	Estimate MAF for bam files in 'list'
 		'./angsd -bam list -GL 2 -doMaf 2 -out RES -doMajorMinor 1'
 ```

 ANGSD can also perform some basic filtering of the data, as described [here](http://www.popgen.dk/angsd/index.php/Filters).